neutrinojs/neutrino/packages/react/README.md

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-react` does not use any additional named rules, loaders, or plugins that aren't already in use by the Web preset.
-See the [Web documentation customization](https://neutrino.js.org/presets/neutrino-preset-web#customizing) for preset-specific configuration to override.
+`@neutrinojs/react` does not use any additional named rules, loaders, or plugins that aren't already in use by the Web preset.
+See the [Web documentation customization](https://neutrino.js.org/presets/@neutrinojs/web#customizing) for preset-specific configuration to override.

 ### Advanced configuration

 By following the [customization guide](https://neutrino.js.org/customization) and knowing the rule, loader, and plugin IDs from
-`neutrino-preset-web`, you can override and augment the build by providing a function to your `.neutrinorc.js` use array.
+`@neutrinojs/web`, you can override and augment the build by providing a function to your `.neutrinorc.js` use array.
 You can also make these changes from the Neutrino API in custom middleware.

 #### Vendoring